raffaele-sg/batteries-included/README.md

 Whether a bid is accepted depends on its bid price compared to the auction clearing price, which is uncertain in advance.
 How do we find a suitable bidding strategy when the clearing price is uncertain?

-If we represent the uncertainty of market prices with a set of representative scenarios (each with an associated probability), then the optimization problem becomes: _**Choose one bidding strategy** (a set of price-quantity offers), such that it **maximizes expected profit** across all scenarios, while ensuring that the implied dispatch is **physically feasible** in each individual scenario._
+If we represent the uncertainty of market prices with a set of representative scenarios (each with an associated probability), then the optimization problem becomes:

+_**Choose one bidding strategy** (a set of price-quantity offers), such that it **maximizes expected profit** across all scenarios, while ensuring that the implied dispatch is physically feasible in **each individual scenario**._

 ## Example